Lithuania’s cultural and media sectors rise in protest against political interference

 Regardless of whether the ruling coalition adjusts its course or further strengthens its position, it now faces a newly mobilized public that is not afraid to express its opinion and is prepared to defend its voice as long as necessary.

-On the left Remigijus Žemaitaitis, leader of Nemunas Dawn, is viewed controversially by most protesters and other politicians.
+At left, Remigijus Žemaitaitis, leader of Dawn of Nemunas, is viewed critically by many protesters and politicians.

 Photo: Olga Posaškova via ©, Lietuvos Respublikos Seimo archyvas (Lithuanian Parliament archive)

-Poster of Lithuanian president, Prime Minister and Leader of Nemunas Dawn Party chasing LRT logo.
+Poster of Lithuania’s president, prime minister and the leader of the Dawn of Nemunas party.
 Protesters came up with lots of creative ideas to spread their message.
 Photo provided by a protest participant.

 The exact number of participants remains unknown, but official sources claim that between 10,000 and 30,000 people may have taken part in the protest.
 Photo provided by a protest participant.